guilhermegules/ng-countries/README.md

-# REST Countries API with color theme switcher
+# :earth_americas: REST Countries API with color theme switcher

 ![Design preview for the REST Countries API with color theme switcher coding challenge](./design/desktop-preview.jpg)

 This is a solution to the [REST Countries API with color theme switcher challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rest-countries-api-with-color-theme-switcher-5cacc469fec04111f7b848ca).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Table of contents
+## :large_blue_circle: Table of contents

 - [Overview](#overview)
   - [The challenge](#the-challenge)